Gran Turismo 5: Development

-Overall, Gran Turismo 5 took more than five years to complete, with a total cost estimated at approximately $60 million, although Polyphony Digital did release four other games during this period.
+Overall, Gran Turismo 5 took more than five years to complete, with a total cost estimated at $60 million, although Polyphony Digital did release four other games during this period.
 The first game in the series had also taken five years.
 Yamauchi has expressed the difficulty of developing for the PlayStation 3, specifically mentioning how the extensively different (at the time) architecture of the Cell processor had made programming extremely challenging and time-consuming.
 This greater than expected difficulty to program for the Cell processor is speculated by some people to also be part of the reasons why Gran Turismo 5 was delayed a number of times.

 All downloadable contents were removed from sale on April 30, 2014.
-The online servers were shut down on May 30 the same year.
-On April 29, Sony announced the final online event for Gran Turismo 5, which started on April 30 and ended with the shutdown of the online servers.
+The online servers were shut down on May 30, 2014.
+On April 29, 2014, Sony announced the final online event for Gran Turismo 5, which started on April 30, 2014, and ended with the shutdown of the online servers.
 Players were awarded with five cars in Gran Turismo 6 for participating in the event.

 Time Trial Demo and 2010 GT Academy

-The GT5 Time Trial Demo was released on December 17, 2009 on the PlayStation Network; it was only playable while the user was signed into the PlayStation Network.
+The GT5 Time Trial Demo was released on December 17, 2009, on the PlayStation Network; it was only playable while the user was signed into the PlayStation Network.
 It was not so much a demo of GT5 itself, but as the first part of the 2010 GT Academy, with the fastest drivers from the time trial eventually getting the chance to drive a real racing car in a real racing series.
 Nevertheless, it showed what progress had been made since Polyphony Digital's previous game, Gran Turismo 5 Prologue in terms of graphics, physics and other aspects of game-play and design.
 It featured stock and tuned versions of the Nissan 370Z.
 The track featured in the demo was the Indianapolis GP circuit, which is new to the Gran Turismo series.
 This demo was praised for its graphics and updated physics, however it has been criticized for its stiff camera, and confusion over what aspects of the final game the demo represents.
 The Time Trial demo is no longer playable since the 2010 GT Academy was finished.